chmduquesne/jackscript/README.md

 ### Forking

 Feel free to do whatever you want, I don't plan to maintain any of this stuff.
-This is just a joke, and I actually don't know no shit about ruby.
+This fork is just a joke, I did not even checked that it was working correctly...